AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/module-3/dataModelsWithERDiagrams.md

 These relationships are usually described as **"one-to-many"**, **"one-to-one"**, or **"many-to-many"**.
 The lines between the entities and the small notations at the end of them dictate these relationships.

 ![cardinality-notation-table](./../images/cardinality-notation-table.png)
+## Relationships explained

+- [ ] One to One: This relationship can be summed up as one table to another table allowing only one connection each.
+Such as a User table having a one to one relationship for a drivers license table.
+The user can only have one drivers license so it would be applicable to use the one to one relationship.

+- [ ] One to Many: An example of a One to many relationship would be a users table again with an orders table.
+The user can have as many orders as they want so using one to many would work perfectly.

+- [ ] Many to One: The next relationship is many to one and this can be understood as the opposite of the previous.
+Now lets say we have a credit card table would be a many cards to a user table that would only have a single user.

+- [ ] Many to Many: An example of this would be a professors table to a students table.
+The professor can have many students and the students can have many professors.

 *Source: [LucidCharts](https://www.lucidchart.com/pages/ER-diagram-symbols-and-meaning)*